 Next to the very similar cryptocurrency Bitcoin, Litecoin has one of the highest largest market capitalizations of any coin and it has longevity.

 These above facts makes Litecoin one of the better cryptocurrencies in which to invest in (this being true from about 2015 to 2017; one can’t speak to the future).

-FACT: Back in June 2015 when we created this page Litecoin could be traded for $1.50 USD (after reaching heights of $10 USD).
-In 2017 Litecoin traded as high as $95.
-Aside from a few periods of volatility, Litecoin has seen a rise in value since its inception in 2011.
+FACT: Back in June 2015 when we created this page Litecoin could be traded for $1.50 USD (after reaching heights of $40 USD briefly in 2013).
+In 2017 Litecoin traded as high as $400.
+Aside from a few periods of extreme volatility, Litecoin has gradually seen a rise in value since its inception in 2011 and has often been one of the top coins by market cap.
 It may never see gains like it did from 2015 to 2017 again, but then again, it may.
-The cryptocurrency market is young, anything can happen.
+The cryptocurrency market is young, and anything can happen.